HenrikJoreteg/jquery-magic-labels/index.markdown

     $ git clone git://github.com/HenrikJoreteg/jquery-magic-labels

 ## Dependencies
 jQuery 1.2.6 or later should work

 ## Install
-simply add the script reference after your import jquery:
+simply add the script reference after you import jquery:

 {% highlight html %}
 <script src="jquery.js"></script>
 <script src="jquery.magiclabels.min.js"></script>
 {% endhighlight %}

 Then call `magicLabels()` function with a selector identifying the form you want to use it on.
 Like this: